chae1/simple-messenger/README.md

 ## simple-messenger
-A messenger server and client program which can be executed from linux shell.
+Simple messenger server and client program that can be executed from linux shell.

 ### Usage